 Reasons that pages may not be reachable include:

-- Submission-required forms
+- Submission-required to access

 - Links in Flash, Java, and other plug-ins